Winter is coming – Christmas is coming.

 Does the thought fill you with excitement or dread?

-Whilst the Holidays is extra special when we have young children in the house, the presence of teenagers tends to add a little ‘Je ne sais quoi’ to the “Christmas Cocktail”.
+Whilst The Holidays is extra special when we have teenagers in the house, the presence of teenagers tends to add a little ‘Je ne sais quoi’ to the “Christmas Cocktail”.

 So what can we do to avoid the pitfalls of the party season with our teenage children – whilst still trying to maintain the magic that this time of year has to offer?